Do you feel that you’re constantly distracted by notifications, people around you, or the urge to multitask?

 - Tag all other emails with the label “this week”.

-- Check only the urgent emails on your email time block.
+- Check only the urgent emails that day (during a specific time in your calendar).

 - Schedule some time block later in the week to reply to all the unurgent emails.

 Congrats, you’re now equipped to become Indistractable (and teach your team to manage their daily distractions).

 We hope the strategies and insights here help you coach your team into managing their time more wisely.
 Here’s a recap of the 6 tips we covered:

 - Surf the urge with the 10-minute rule

 - Make time for traction (timeboxing)

 - Sync your schedule with your manager or direct report

 - Let people know when you’re doing deep work